 In today's crisis situation, consumers expect organizations and their leaders to play an active role in addressing the big challenges facing society.
 As Figure 2 shows, 69% of consumers say that today's crisis has helped them realize that governments need the help of the private sector to resolve major societal issues.
 In addition, 69% also say that they expect private organizations to give back during crises such as the one we are facing today.
+Moreover, 66% of consumers perceive that the actions of organizations that voice their support for equal rights are valuable contributions in the fight against racism.

-Figure 2: Nearly 70% of consumers expect private organizations to give back during a crisis and that governments need their assistance to resolve societal issues
+Figure 2: Nearly 70% of consumers expect private organizations to give back during a crisis, that governments need their assistance to resolve societal issues, and believe organizations make valuable contributions to the fight against racism

-Percentage of consumers that agree with the below statements
+Percentage of consumers that agree with the statements below

-Source: Capgemini Research Institute, Consumer Purpose Survey, May 2020, N=7,009 consumers.
+Source: Capgemini Research Institute, Consumer Purpose Survey, May 2020, N=7,009 consumers; Consumer Social Justice Survey, June 2020, N=7,009 consumers.